SnowShock35/jei-integration/README.md

 ## Release Notes

-Release Notes (or changelogs) for JEI Integration are automatically generated using Git commit messages and release notes are coupled with each release found under the [files tab](https://curseforge.com/minecraft/mc-mods/jei-integration/files).
+Release Notes (or changelogs) for JEI Integration generate automatically using Git commit messages and can be found under the [files tab](https://curseforge.com/minecraft/mc-mods/jei-integration/files) on CurseForge.

 ## Join our Discord

 Our Discord community is a great place to chat with others and get insight on SnowShock's latest mods and packs.
-[Join our Discord Server](https://discord.gg/H4FUqrj).
+[Join our Discord Server](https://discord.gg/r6xEGbz).

 [![Discord Server](https://cdn.snowshock35.com/misc/discord-logo_wordmark_black_sm.png)](https://discord.gg/H4FUqrj)